stvnjacobs/linode-elixir/README.md

 ## Warning

-This is stil very, very much a work in progress.
+This is still very, very much a work in progress.
 Changes in structure and methods will absolutely change.

 I have a running list of thoughts and ideas in the [SCRATCH.md](SCRATCH.md) file.